vigneshwar-S-SEC/MODULE-1/README.md

 1. Start
 2. Declare a character variable ch.
 3. Get a character input from the user using scanf().
-4. Print the ASCII value of the entered character using print().
+4. Print the ASCII value of the entered character using printf().
 5. Stop the program.

 ## PROGRAM: